TkTech/PyNBT/readme.md

 # PyNBT

 PyNBT is a tiny, liberally licenced (MIT) NBT library.
-It supports reading and writing compressed, uncompressed, big endian or little endian NBT files.
+It supports reading and writing big endian or little endian NBT files.

 ## Using the Library
 Using the library in your own programs is simple and is capable of reading, modifying, and saving NBT files.